Please note: submissions received will be uploaded at the bottom of this page.

 Your submission may include information on changes to your exporting, importing or investment situation and/or significant changes to business conditions.
 We welcome product, service or investment-specific case studies.

-All submissions will be treated as public and may be published on this website unless the author specifically requests that the submission, or part thereof, be handled in-confidence.
-Unless otherwise requested, DFAT will publish the submission and the name of the submitting organisation or individual on its website.
-DFAT will not edit submissions prior to publishing.
-All details that have been included in a submission, including contact information, will be available on the DFAT website.
+All submissions are treated as public and may be published on this website unless the author specifically requested that the submission, or part thereof, be handled in-confidence.
+Unless otherwise requested, DFAT publishes submissions and the name of the submitting organisation or individual on its website.
+DFAT does not edit submissions prior to publishing.
+All details that have been included in a submission, including contact information, are available on the DFAT website.

-Submitters may request that all, or part, of a submission be treated as confidential.
-Confidential material should be clearly identifiable and be provided in a separate attachment to non-confidential material.
+If you are requesting that all or part of a submission be treated as confidential, the confidential material must carry a ‘Confidential’ watermark on every page so it is clearly identifiable and be provided in a separate attachment to non-confidential material.
+By way of example:

-By making a submission, the author(s) agree to their submission, or part thereof, being used by the Commonwealth of Australia for Commonwealth purposes.
+By making a submission, the author(s) agreed to their submission, or part thereof, being used by the Commonwealth of Australia for Commonwealth purposes.

 Closing date for submissions